jeffswt/exponential-chaos/documentation/updates.md

 # Version History

+### 0.12.6.61 | 27/07/16
+ * Optimized physics renderer for a greatly improved performance.
+This disables the necessity to re-insert an entity even after its position has a small and humble change.
+Now merely the chunk update requires re-insertion.
+ * Optimized WorldEdit for a greatly improved performance.
+This requires the entity scanner to discover only entities in the given chunks and given layers instead of the entire world map.
+Practically this would improve performance greatly, however frequent the editor is used.
+ * Added timestamps in pended operations.
+This can directly solve the bug that entities could never be inserted if imposed by triggers in the meantime the PendOperation function is working.
+ * Fixed sometimes ender pearls don't detonate / teleport the players.
+ * Fixed no animation ever appearing from fire charges.
+(A direct consequence from another bug fixed this version update)
+ * Fixed WorldEdit copies could overlap.
+This is fixed by adding a limit.
+ * Fixed particles never disappearing.

 ### 0.12.6.42 | 26/07/16
  * Added rendering for item on hand.
 If the player is himself holding this item, the item would be shown as the entity actually to be placed on the ground.